Kegbot/kegbot-server/docs/source/run-server.rst

 Run Kegbot Server
 =================

-By now you have Kegbot and it's database installed; it's now time to run the server!
+By now you have Kegbot installed; it's now time to run the server!

 Run the built-in web server